Stuttering and failure

 1) Avoidance

-We want to protect ourselves from the negative experiences so we started avoiding words, phrases, speaking, people, interaction.
-We're avoiding pretty much everything that can create that negative experience that might feel, or technically feels like failure.
+We want to protect ourselves from negative experiences, so we start avoiding words, phrases, speaking, people, and interactions.
+We end up avoiding almost everything that could create a negative experience—one that might feel, or even technically does feel, like failure.

 2) "That's just me"

-I have long nose, not much hair and I have stuttering.
-We have our genetics and I wouldn't argue with that.
-So, we say, "That's just the way I am, it's not my fault, it's not my failure, its stuttering, it's just stuttering.
-Stuttering fails - not me."
+I have a long nose, not much hair, and I stutter.
+We all have our genetics, and I wouldn’t argue with that.
+So, we say, 'That’s just the way I am.
+It’s not my fault, it’s not my failure—it’s stuttering, just stuttering.
+Stuttering fails, not me.'

-And again, this way we protect ourselves from that feeling of failure which is absolutely natural and healthy, we don't want to beat ourselves up.
+And again, this is how we protect ourselves from the feeling of failure—which is completely natural and healthy.
+We don’t want to beat ourselves up.
 Absolutely!

 3) Tricks